Surprisingly, managing content in virtual reality apps is not radically different from working with traditional web

 There's little reason to use a CMS for a VR project when you're just starting creating an app.
 There are many other things to worry about, and the content is not really important at the rough prototype stage.
 However!
 When there's more assets to manage, you might want to get them out of the codebase (de-hardcode, so to speak), and use a CMS so that someone else — not you — could take care of this part.

 In contrast to apps and sites where (almost) everything is (almost) always flat, VR is three-dimensional — just as R itself.
 For this reason regular bitmap images won't do anymore.
 Let's see what these nice realistic objects consist of in technical terms.

 First, there's a 3D model, or simply a model, which defines the shape of the horse.
-There's no colours, no textures, nothing — just lots of points and lines.
-The models are created in 3D modelling software (like Autodesk 3DS Max) by incredibly skillful people who call themselves 3D artists or 3D modellers; the models are stored in .OBJ (non-binary), .FBX, .DXF (binary), and a variety of other formats produced by different software.
+There's no colors, no textures, nothing — just lots of points and lines.
+The models are created in 3D modeling software (like Autodesk 3DS Max) by incredibly skillful people who call themselves 3D artists or 3D modelers; the models are stored in .OBJ (non-binary), .FBX, .DXF (binary), and a variety of other formats produced by different software.

 To make the horse look realistic, you would need to apply some life-looking materials to it: hair here, skin there.
 The technique used here is called texture mapping; in short, it's a way to put a flat bitmap image, like a close-up photo of horse skin, on a 3D model.
 These images that capture the photorealistic details are therefore called textures, and they play an important part in forming the overall look and feel.